NewDay-Data/scilint/README.md

   cells.
 - **TotalCodeLen**: the total line length of the notebook.

-> Note: The following are a starting point for trying to reason about
-> notebook quality from some properties of the code and markdown within
-> them.
-There is no definitive answer as to whether any of these are low
-> or high quality.
-However there are reasons to believe inituitively
-> that higher or lwoer values of the below will produce higher quality
-> notebooks.
-As this library is used and refined with more projects than
-> these intuitions can evaluated more rigorously.
+Note: The following are a starting point for trying to reason about notebook quality from some properties of the code and markdown within them.
+There is no definitive answer as to whether any of these are low or high quality.
+However there are reasons to believe inituitively that higher or lower values of the below will produce higher quality notebooks.
+There are many questions left ot answer, like the role of docstrings and comments, their effectiveness may warrant inclusion but that is an open quesiton at the moment.
+As this library is used and refined with more projects and more experimental metrics then these intuitions can evaluated more rigorously.

 ### What does a lint report look like?